jojo157/learning-platform/README.md

 The Create, Read, Update and Delete actions on the Mongo DB database were tested by logging in as an admin user and checking the result of each CRUD execution in the relevant collection on the database to verify the data has been modified as necessary.

+This testing identified a bug in the favourite article function.
+Previously, the condition checked if an article  had be favoured already in the favourites collection but this did not take the username into consideration, meaning that each article was only allow to be favoured once and the next users request was not recorded.
+I updated the code to check the favourite based on username and article id and this resolved the bug.
+Now each user can favourite each article once.

 A summary of the testing is shown below.

 ![CRUD Testing Results](static/images/readme_images/crudTesting.png)

 ### Compatibility Testing